Fake Star

-"Fake Star" is Ken Hirai's 27th single.
-The song is described as being an up-tempo song.
-It was used as the Meiji Confectionery "Fran Aromatier" CM song.
-This is his third single of 2007.
+"Fake Star" is an up-tempo song by Japanese pop singer Ken Hirai.
+It was used in a Meiji Confectionery commercial for Fran Aromatier.
+This is his third single of 2007 and his 27th of all time.

 In the lyrics, Ken references the lyrics of his previous hit single, "Pop Star", and the song serves as a mirror-image of that single.